Code-brat/Calculator/README.md

 ## Demo

-You can view the live demo of the calculator app [here](your-live-demo-link).
+You can view the live demo of the calculator app [Click here](https://calculator-codingsensei.netlify.app/).

 ## Getting Started